 If you're prone to breakouts or have oily skin cocoa butter has a comedogenic rating of 4 which is very high.

-Cocoa butter is especially great to use after shaving since it’s so hydrating and shaving creams can be incredibly drying and stripping.
+This organic product is especially great to use after shaving since it’s so hydrating and shaving creams can be incredibly drying and stripping.

 Actually— cocoa butter can also be used as a shaving cream itself!
-Not only will you eradicate any crazy chemicals from your shaving routine, you’ll be adding a huge heaping of hydrating to it as well!
+Not only will you eradicate any crazy chemicals from your shaving routine, but you’ll also be adding a huge heaping of hydrating to it as well!

 DIY Cocoa Butter Shaving Cream Recipe